If I Could (album)

-If I Could is an album by saxophonist Stanley Turrentine recorded in 1993 and released by the MusicMasters label.
+If I Could is an album by saxophonist Stanley Turrentine, released in 1993 on MusicMasters Records.
+This album peaked at No. 10 on the US Billboard Top Jazz Albums chart.

 Reception

 AllMusic reviewer Scott Yanow stated "This session from tenor-saxophonist Stanley Turrentine often sounds like a CTI recording from the 1970s ...
 Turrentine's solos are stronger than the melodies and he generally overcomes the unimaginative use of strings on the ballads.
 Mr. T. is in fine form and he makes the most of each selection ...
 Recommended".